Products and services

 In order for technical products to be certified, allergens must be kept away from allergy sufferers in accordance with a specified percentage through removal (vacuum, washing), filtration (filtration), or retention (barrier).
 However, certified vacuum cleaners do not necessarily have to be equipped with a dust collection bag.

-You can find the criteria for technical products here.
+You can find the criteria for the certification of technical products here.

 Depending on the desired claim (e.g. for sensitive skin), the applicable requirements regarding chemical and mechanical irritation of the skin must be observed.
 Requirements for latex and latex substitutes, silk, and textile floor coverings are also regulated.

-You can find the criteria for textile products here.
+You can find the criteria for teh certification of textile products here.

 Detergents and cleaning agents